 Patented Removable Impeller

 The Kestrel impeller measures 1 inch across and is mounted on a nylon bearing.
 Its large size ensures accurate readings even if pointed off-angle from the wind, and its very low start-up speed allows measurement of the lightest puffs of wind.
 Units with smaller impellers simply can’t match the Kestrel’s performance at low wind speeds.
-If damaged, a new calibrated impeller can be purchased for $19 and popped in without tools, restoring like-new performance.
+If damaged, a new calibrated impeller can be purchased and popped in without tools, restoring like-new performance.
 We designed and patented this removable impeller technology, and it keeps Kestrel Meters accurately measuring the wind speed for years.